JohnSundell/Publish/README.md

 Even when added to a pipeline, deployment steps are disabled by default, and are only executed when the `--deploy` command line flag was passed (which can be added through Xcode’s `Product > Scheme > Edit Scheme...` menu), or by running the command line tool using `publish deploy`.

 Publish can also start a `localhost` web server for local testing and development, by using the `publish run` command.
+To regenerate site content with the server running, use Product > Run on your site's package in Xcode.

 ## Quick start